Just a heads up!

 Repeat

-Today’s reading was only seven verses long.
+Today’s reading was only six verses long.
 It is, however, one of the strangest short pieces in the Bible.
 Why?
 Well, it’s the only part of the story where Jesus seems lifeless.
-Contrary to all the bumper stickers, for one day only; Jesus isn’t alive.
+Contrary to all the bumper stickers, for one day only, Jesus isn’t alive.
 But watch out, the most extraordinary event in the history of this planet is just around the corner.
 Is that the sound of Jesus rising you can hear?
-Make sure you’re on board tomorrow!

 Hello

-and welcome to not only the most important part of your Bible – but also to the most important day of your life!
-It’s Day 29.
+And welcome to not only the most important part of your Bible – but also to the most important day of your life!
+It’s Day 30.
 Jesus has been telling the disciples time and time again he would suffer, be killed, and rise again from the dead.
-So far, they’ve not understood this, probably thinking he was talking in riddles or something.
-But he’s not, he’s speaking the truth.
+So far, they’ve not understood this, probably thinking he was talking in riddles.
+But he wasn’t.
 And just to prove it, here he is, back from the grave and live in person.
-Ladies and gentlemen, it’s the resurrected Jesus…
+The resurrected Jesus.

 Read